Dr. Darrell L. Ross, Head

 SOCI 7012.
 Sociological Theory.
 3 Hours.

 Prerequisite: Successful completion of undergraduate sociological theory course or permission of the instructor.
-An anaylsis of contemporary sociological theory.
+An analysis of contemporary sociological theory.
 The emphasis is on the relationship between theory and research, micro, meso, and macro linkages as well as the application of theory to understanding social problems and social policy.

 SOCI 7021.
 Statistical Applications in Sociology.
 3 Hours.

-Prerequisite: Successful completion of an undergraduate statics course or permission of the instructor.
+Prerequisite: Successful completion of an undergraduate statistics course or permission of the instructor.
 Evaluation of social statistics and data management for applied research problems.
 Students will use computers to build data files, explore archival datasets, and prepare written analyses of research problems.
 Students will gain skills in determining which statistics to use for particular research problems and designs, which statistics provide the most practical means for reading and interpreting data, and what computer software is available to facilitate data analysis in sociology.